rationalmatter/lab-guidelines/README.md

 # Preparing a Lab

 The process is meant to be easy: format your tutorial as a (single) Jupyter notebook while following conventions described below.
-It's probably easiest to follow this example: https://github.com/rationalmatter/lab-iris-scikit-learn — this repo is exactly what a lab would look like before it's embedded into the app.

-<details><summary>And this is how this same lab will look in the app.
+<details><summary>This is how a lab will look in the app.
 Click to expand.</summary>
 <p align="center">
   <img src="img/iris-lab-in-app-2.png" width="900" title="App screenshot showing Iris lab">
   <img src="img/iris-lab-in-app-3.png" width="900" title="App screenshot showing Iris lab">